apache/thrift/lib/php/README.md

 Thrift requires PHP 5.
-Thrift makes as few assumptions about your PHP environment as possible while trying to make some more advanced PHP features (i.e. APC cacheing using asbolute path URLs) as simple as possible.
+Thrift makes as few assumptions about your PHP environment as possible while trying to make some more advanced PHP features (i.e. APCu cacheing using asbolute path URLs) as simple as possible.

 To use Thrift in your PHP codebase, take the following steps: